What Is Cryptocurrency Mining?

 With added benefits like quick transaction times, cheap transactions and sustainability, cryptocurrencies are turning to proof-of-stake consensus to power their blockchains.
 Proof-of-Stake doesn't require computer processing power to secure blocks on the blockchain; instead, proof-of-stake uses financial stake to incentivize users to work in the best interest of the token or project.

-Currently, Ethereum is in the works of upgrading to proof-of-stake with its ETH2 upgrade.
-Although the launch date isn't set, it's expected to transition to ETH2 by early 2022.
+Ethereum's upgrade to proof-of-stake with its ETH2 upgrade went live on March 2024.
 Staking Ether tokens on Ethereum 2.0 can earn you mining rewards that equate to about 7% annual interest.
 This interest is paid in Ethereum, so if the price of the token appreciates, then your interest rate will effectively be higher.
 You can sign up for Gemini to begin staking Ethereum today, or you can join the staking waitlist on Coinbase to stake Ether on the platform once approved.

 • Gemini Crypto